Mold Removal & Remediation Page

 Mold Removal in Calgary

-This may indicate that you have hidden mold and require a mold removal services or inspection.
+This may indicate that you have hidden mold and require a mold removal service or inspection.
 Maybe you had a window leak or toilet overflow and now water has gotten into hidden cavities and has created a moldy breeding ground.

 Our team can help you with all your mold removal and mold remediation in Calgary.
 We locate the cause of the water infiltration, then repair, contain, and remove the mold contamination.
 This means cutting out building materials, grinding, and cleaning the structural materials.

 We utilize containment with certified air scrubbers vented to the outside to eliminate mold spore release and cross contamination within your home or neighbouring homes.
-Our mold specialists often works with our hoarding cleanup services to give you the whole package.
+Our mold specialists often work with our hoarding cleanup services to give you the whole package.

 Evaluation & Estimation